Dance like nobody’s watching - because It’s good for you (warning - not really that neurosciency)

 Who knew your solo kitchen dance parties, while cooking, could double as exercise?
-A study dived into the fitness benefits of free form solo dancing.
-It showed that adults can groove their way to better health.
+A study looked at the fitness benefits of free form solo dancing.

 The Study